Haedarah/Registration_Demo/readme.txt

 3. Paste the contract there.
 4. Compile and deploy the contract on "Remix VM - Sepolia fork".
 5. Try interacting with the different buttons using different accounts from the list that Remix provide you.

+This is a demo on how a user registration can be handled through a smart contract.